BubbaHexinator/PlayTek/README.md

-# PlayTek
+# PlayTEK

-A decentralized Crowdsale Contract for raising funds for a a Project Playtek
+An Executable Crowdsale Contract for raising funds for anyproject.
+For purpose of my Project I will be lauching my coin called PlayTEK

 ## Libraries and Dependencies
 * [Remix IDE](https://remix.ethereum.org)